SAJAZIR- icatibant injection

 • Your SAJAZIR carton that includes 1 single-dose SAJAZIR prefilled syringe and 1 needle.

-• An alcohol wipe
+• 1 alcohol wipe

 • The medicine inside your SAJAZIR prefilled syringe should be clear and colorless.
-Do not use your SAJAZIR prefilled syringe if the solution contains particles, is cloudy, or an unusual color.
+Do not use your SAJAZIR prefilled syringe if the solution contains particles, is cloudy, or has an unusual color.

 figure-a-sajazir-03